cc350/BigIdeas-Project1/README.md

 # BigIdeas-Project1
 Big Ideas in Computing group project assignment.
-The group members are Shailey and Claire
+The group members are Shailey, Claire, and Ariana

 The python program takes a user's name as input.
 It also accepts a message from the user and encrypts that message using a Chaesar Cypher, with the alphabet shown to the user and the shift amount inputted by the user.